colugomusic/clog/README.md

 // Erase an item.
 Doesn't create holes in the data (the last
-// element gets moved into the space created.) data.erase(handle1);
+// element gets moved into the space created.)
+// Note that this operation invalidates indices previously
+// returned from get_index().
+data.erase(handle1);

 // Process a field.